Marglib/Unfolding-Experiments-RepeatabilityPackage/README.md

 `./run_query_exp.sh MCC2020-COL-subset`

 Note that running the small instance for the verification experiments may result in all tools answering every query, since the nets are the smallest instances.

+Again, to run it with the interesting subset of models then run:

+`./run_query_exp.sh MCC2020-COL-interesting`

 To see exactly the query answers for each tool navigate to QueryExperiments/answers where each tool has a file of answered queries.